 My savior in Japan was 7-Eleven.
 There’s reportedly over 10,000 of these convenience stores in the country so it’s not hard to find them, especially in major cities.
 (I had to sometimes hunt for them in the suburbs.)
 My daily routine included a stop at a 7-Eleven to get snacks and drinks.
 They have AWESOME incredibly affordable sushi and I grew especially fond of Onigiri rice triangles.
 Okay, I suppose I formed a bit of an addition to them!

 I was not expecting to hear a nasal-toned higher-pitched-than-normal voice from cashiers!
 At first I thought, “How funny?
 I wonder why they all sound like that.”
 Then a friend who’s been there multiple times and even lived there for a short while informed me it’s a common thing they do as a gesture of hospitality.
+I quickly grew to appreciate this aspect of their culture as one of the things to love about Japan!

 4. The Shinkansen Train